movingpandas/mobiml/README.md

 * **Nautilus -- Vessel Route Forecasting (VRF)** based on https://github.com/DataStories-UniPi/Nautilus, as presented in Tritsarolis, A., Pelekis, N., Bereta, K., Zissis, D., & Theodoridis, Y. (2024).
 On Vessel Location Forecasting and the Effect of Federated Learning.
 In Proceedings of the 25th Conference on Mobile Data Management (MDM). arXiv:2405.19870.
 * SummarizedAISTrajectoryClassifier -- A basic example model implementing LogisticRegression for trajectory classification in a federated learning setting.

+## Publications

+[0] Graser, A. & Dragaschnig, M. (2015).
+Learning From Trajectory Data With MobiML.
+Workshop on Big Mobility Data Analysis (BMDA2025) in conjuction with EDBT/ICDT 2025.

 ## Acknowledgements

 This work was supported in part by the Horizon Framework Programme of the European Union under grant agreement No. 101070279 ([MobiSpaces](https://mobispaces.eu)).